pip-services/pip-services-docs/content/en/python/mongodb/connect/mongodb_connection_resolver.md

 ### Description

-The MongoDbConnectionResolver class allows you to create a MongoDB connection resolver that resolves MongoDB connection and credential parameters, validates them and generates a connection URI.
+The MongoDbConnectionResolver class allows you to create a MongoDB connection resolver that resolves MongoDB connection and credential parameters, validates them, and generates a connection URI.

 Important points